johbey/CSIPv6Manager/README.md

 ## Installation

 1. Clone this repository
-2. Open CSIPv6Manager.pro in Qt Creator
+2. Open CSIPv6Manager\CSIPv6Manager.pro and CSv6\CSv6.pro in Qt Creator
-3. Compile the project
+3. Compile the projects
-4. Start CSIPv6Manager
+4. Start CSIPv6Manager (for command line version use CSv6 only)

 OR